 Symon Chibaka graduated with a Bachelor’s Degree in Community Development from Pentecostal Life University in Malawi.
 He also attained a Higher Diploma in Business Administration from the Malawi College of Accountancy.

 Symon later studied Environmental Education through the Natural Resources College.
-He worked with Save the Children (USA) in a youth development project for three years.
-Thereafter, he worked with Dzimwe Community Radio Station, where he was involved with the production and controlling of Community Development and Environmental Conservation radio programmes.
+He also worked with Save the Children (USA) in a youth development project for three years.
+Thereafter he worked with Dzimwe Community Radio Station, where he was involved with the production and controlling of Community Development and Environmental Conservation radio programmes.

-Symon has participated in camps in both the USA and Ireland in order to learn how to develop and organise children’s camp programmes.
-He has also been to Israel-Gaza to assist with the development of a programme similar to CITW (Eye to the Future – CARE International Jerusalem).
+Symon has participated in camps in both the USA and Ireland in order to learn how to develop and organise children’s camp programmes, and has spent time in Israel-Gaza to assist with the development of a programme similar to CITW (Eye to the Future – CARE International Jerusalem).

 Symon has also assisted the Lilongwe Wildlife Trust with teachers’ training and the development of their wildlife clubs and community conservation programmes.